aci-ref/facilitation_leading_practices/activities/09-interface.md

-Given the range of facilitation activities discussed in prior chapters and the range of technical knowledge required to facilitate varying researcher needs across applicable ACI, it should be natural but also essential for Facilitators to build an interpersonal network of coworkers and other professionals with expertise in applicable areas.
+Given the range of facilitation activities discussed in prior chapters and the range of technical knowledge required to facilitate varying researcher needs across applicable ACI, it is essential, and should be natural, for Facilitators to build an interpersonal network of coworkers and other professionals with expertise in applicable areas.
 Certainly, no single individual will possess the entirety of skills and experience necessary to identify appropriate technical and non-technical